Daily Ames is a daily 5-minute newsletter highlighting local news in Ames

 OUR MISSION

-Our mission is to make local news more accessible and highlight extraordinary people in our community.
+Our mission is to make local news more accessible and highlight extraordinary people across the Ames community.

 We help people in Ames save time finding the news that matters most to them: local news in Ames, about Ames, curated especially for you on a daily basis—all for free.